gconeice/tight-vole-zk-cpu/README.md

 Test
 =====
-We will further detail how one can reproduce all results in the paper when we e-anonymize the repository.
+We will further explain how one can reproduce all results in the paper when we de-anonymize the repository.